Maymaher/ActiveSchool/README.md

   ```

   ## Jenkins in CI/CD
-  We used Jenkins to make continuous integration and continuous deployment
+  We used Jenkins to make continuous integration and continuous deployment pipeline
   ![](img/pipeline.png) </br>